SafeYields/safe-yields-plus-contracts/README.md

 - [SafeNFT.sol](contracts%2FSafeNFT.sol) : ERC-1155 compatible NFT implementing Safe NFT, including presale tokens.
 - [SafeToken.sol](contracts%2FSafeToken.sol) : ERC-20 compatible token.
-- [SafeVault.sol](contracts%2FSafeVault.sol) : A vault that manages USDC deposited to the project which may deposit funds to yield farms and withdraws as a part of withdrawal tx.
+- [SafeVault.sol](contracts%2FSafeVault.sol) : A vault that manages stable coins deposited to the project which may deposit funds to yield farms and withdraws as a part of withdrawal tx.

 ### Addresses